postsolar/kak-wl-clipboard/README.md

     A register must be specified.
     Switches:
       -register <name> Name of the register to use (e.g. `dquote`, `slash`, etc).
 See `:doc registers` for the list of names.
       -join <sep>      Use separator <sep> to join selections.
-Use `-join ''''` to join without a separator.
+Use `-join ''` to join without a separator.
-      -primary         Use ''primary'' (aka ''selection'') clipboard buffer instead of the ''system'' buffer.
+      -primary         Use 'primary' (aka 'selection') clipboard buffer instead of the 'system' buffer.
 This gets passed to `wl-copy` as `--primary` flag.
       -trim-newline    Trim trailing newline characters when copying.
 This gets passed to `wl-copy` as `--trim-newline` flag.
       -main-only       Copy only the main entry of a register, as opposed to all entries.
 For example, copy only the main selection, or only the main selection index.
-      -silent          Don''t show an info message after copying.
+      -silent          Don't show an info message after copying.

 wl-paste-to-register
   Fill a named register with the contents of system or primary clipboard.
     Switches:
       -register <name> Name of the register to use (e.g. `dquote`, `slash`, etc).
 See `:doc registers` for the list of names.
-      -primary         Use ''primary'' (aka ''selection'') clipboard buffer instead of the ''system'' buffer.
+      -primary         Use 'primary' (aka 'selection') clipboard buffer instead of the 'system' buffer.
 This gets passed to `wl-paste` as `--primary` flag.
       -trim-newline    Do not append a newline character.
-This gets passed to `wl-copy` as `--no-newline` flag.
+This gets passed to `wl-paste` as `--no-newline` flag.
-      -silent          Don''t show an info message after setting the register.
+      -silent          Don't show an info message after setting the register.
 ```

 Both of them are somewhat general and have a lot of options, so we'd like to define some small wrappers around them: